A Dynamical N\'eron--Ogg--Shafarevich Criterion via Orbital Arboreal Representations: Introduction

 \section{Introduction}

-The study of the reduction of rational dynamical systems over local fields connects non-archimedean analysis, arithmetic geometry, and Galois theory.
-A guiding principle, analogous to the Néron--Ogg--Shafarevich criterion for abelian varieties, states that \emph{good reduction} is reflected in the absence of ramification in the natural towers associated with the system (see, e.g., \cite{SilvermanADS,BenedettoActa2014,BenedettoIMRN2015,BenedettoBook2019}).
-For degree bounds on \emph{attaining potentially good reduction} after a finite extension, see \cite{BenedettoIMRN2015}.
-Beyond abelian varieties, $p$-adic NOS-type criteria are known for curves via the $p$-adic unipotent fundamental group \cite{AndreattaIovitaKim2015}, and for $K3$ surfaces via monodromy/crystalline methods \cite{PerezBuendiaAMQ2019,HernandezMadaPadova2021,LiedtkeMatsumoto2018}.
+Good reduction precludes the emergence of new ramification in the Galois tower, thereby facilitating the analysis of rational dynamical systems over local fields.
+This phenomenon establishes connections among non-archimedean analysis, arithmetic geometry, and Galois theory.
+A central principle, analogous to the Néron-Ogg-Shafarevich criterion for abelian varieties, asserts that good reduction is characterized by the absence of ramification in the natural towers associated with the system (see, e.g., \cite{Benedetto2019, BenedettoActa2014, BenedettoIMRN2015, SilvermanADS}).
+For results on degree bounds for attaining potentially good reduction after a finite extension, see \cite{BenedettoIMRN2015}.
+In addition to abelian varieties, $p$-adic NOS-type criteria have been established for curves via the $p$-adic unipotent fundamental group \cite{AndreattaIovitaKim2015}, and for $K3$ surfaces using monodromy and crystalline techniques \cite{HernandezMadaPadova2021, LiedtkeMatsumoto2018, PerezBuendiaAMQ2019}.

-Unlike the classical pointwise formulation, the orbital framework isolates the dynamical contribution to ramification, removing basepoint-dependent artifacts.
-In particular, by packaging the Galois dynamics along the forward orbit, we avoid spurious ramification coming from the choice of a basepoint, and obtain a canonical, $\mathrm{PGL}_2(K)$-invariant criterion.

-In this paper, we introduce the \emph{orbital colimit} $\mathcal{G}_{O^+(x)}$ of the pointwise arboreal representations along an orbit $O^+(x)=\{x,\varphi(x),\varphi^2(x),\dots\}$ as a novel conceptual tool.
-We then prove a rigorous version of the Galois criterion: $\varphi$ has \emph{strict good reduction} at a non-archimedean place $v$ if and only if the inertia subgroup $I_v \subset G_K$ acts trivially on the preimage towers $X_n(x)$ for all integral points $x \in \PP^1(\OO_K)$ lying in a suitable residual open set (specifically, those avoiding the reduced postcritical set $\PC(\tilde\varphi)$), where the reduced fibers have degree $d$ and are étale.

-This precise formulation avoids a common pitfall: quantifying over \emph{all} $x \in \PP^1(\overline K)$ fails, as a point $x$ may itself generate a ramified extension $K(x)/K$, making the entire tower $K(X_n(x))/K$ ramified regardless of the dynamics of $\varphi$.
-Our main theorem restricts the test points $x$ to the unramified integral locus where the dynamics truly determine the ramification.
+A rigorous Galois criterion for rational maps, however, must avoid a common pitfall: quantifying over \emph{all} $x \in \PP^1(\overline K)$ fails, as a point $x$ may itself generate a ramified extension $K(x)/K$.
+This would make the entire tower $K(X_n(x))/K$ ramified, regardless of the dynamics of $\varphi$.
+A precise criterion must therefore restrict the test points $x$ to a suitable unramified integral locus where the dynamics truly determine the ramification.